Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

-\begin{remark} No explicit upper bound is imposed on the maximum gap between firing instances.
-In other words, $T_n$ may exceed $T_{\text{Nyq}}$, unlike in conventional sampling and IF-TEM approaches.
+\begin{remark} No explicit upper bound is imposed on the maximum gap between firing instants.
+In particular, $T_n$ may exceed $T_{\text{Nyq}}$ in regions where $E_n$ is large relative to $D_n$.
 The admissible magnitude of $T_n$ depends on the local signal variations captured by $E_n$ and $D_n$. \end{remark}